DevExpress/dotnet-eud/interface-elements-for-desktop/articles/expression-editor/expression-operators-functions-and-constants.md

 Operators are case insensitive.
 Although field values’ case sensitivity depends on the data source.

 > [!NOTE]
 > A data source affects certain operators' behavior.
-For instance, by default, the SQL Server Express 2005 is configured as case insensitive.
-In this case, the following expression always evaluates to **true**:
+For instance, a data source can be configured as case insensitive.
+In this case, the following expression always evaluates to true
->
 > _Lower(Name) == Upper(Name)_

 ## Escaping Keywords